Cassia fistula

 Cassia fistula, also known as golden shower, purging cassia, Indian laburnum, kani konna, or pudding-pipe tree, is a flowering plant in the family Fabaceae.
 The species is native to the Indian subcontinent and adjacent regions of Southeast Asia.
-It is the official state flower of Kerala state and Delhi UT in India, as well as the national tree and flower of Thailand.
+It is the national tree and flower of Thailand and the state flower of Kerala state in India.
 It is also a popular ornamental plant and is also used in herbal medicine.